How to integrate Google Drive MCP with Codex

 Triggers

-Create CommentTool to create a comment on a file.
+Create CommentTool to create a comment on a file in Google Drive.

 Create Shared DriveTool to create a new shared drive.

-Create File or FolderCreates a new file or folder with metadata.
+Create File or FolderCreates a new file or folder in Google Drive.

-Create a folderCreates a new folder in google drive, optionally within a parent folder specified by its id or name; if a parent name is provided but not found, the action will fail.
+Create a folderCreates a new folder in Google Drive, optionally within an EXISTING parent folder specified by its ID or name.

 Delete Shared DriveTool to permanently delete a shared drive.